TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 Note:
 * Set Redis connection details at `.Values.global.redis`
-* Set MongoDB connection details second at `.Values.global.mongo`
+* Set MongoDB connection details at `.Values.global.mongo`
 * The Tyk Dashboard also requires a license to be set at `.Values.global.license.dashboard`
 * The Tyk Dashboard will require bootstrapping in order to work.
 This can be achieved by running the component chart "tyk-bootstrap"